albinlewis/angularProject/README.md

 This project was programmed by Albin Geraud Kouatcho Nkuigwa, Arthur Loic Fotso Keumogne and Janik Muenzenberger.

-This is our Angular & NodeJS project for the subject Projekt Systementwicklung.
+This is our Angular & NodeJS project for the company L-One System Gmbh in Darmstadt.
 The goal is to write a progressive Webapp which shows all plants and diseases from an provided api.
 You can start a analysis with an pictore of a plant and the api will calculate a result disease which will be shown.
 This project implements a user management, so that a user can register and see their analysis history.
 Furthermore it provides a simulated connection to Shaufel-Online (Their are some fixed gardeners which you can see on a map and send emails to).

 ## Requirements